RobTillaart/MCP23S17/README.md

 The **write1(pin, value)** is optimized.
 If a pin is not changed it will not be written again to save time.

+### 0.7.0 Breaking change

+Fix #50, reverse byte order in 16 bit interface to be intuitive / logic.

 ### 0.6.0 Breaking change

-Fix for #47, bug in enable interrupt handling.
+Fix #47, bug in enable interrupt handling.
 Pre 0.6.0 versions are obsolete.

 ### 0.5.0 Breaking change